 Western Australia… it’s somewhere pretty special.
 So many travellers favour the east coast, but I’m here to prove to you that a Perth to Broome road trip should be on your Australian bucket list, without a shadow of a doubt!
-So pull up a chair, grab a local EMU beer (it’s a long one) and enjoy this ultimate Perth to Broome drive itinerary ….
+So once you’ve sorted your mode of transport – whether that be a rental car or a DIY campervan conversion – pull up a chair, grab a local EMU beer (it’s a long one) and enjoy this ultimate Perth to Broome drive itinerary ….

 Essential stops on the Perth to Broome drive